pgfoster/p4-phylogenetics/INSTALL.rst

     python setup.py build

-(no need to be root, or use sudo, for the above step)
+(no need to be root or use sudo for the above step)

 After building it, you then install it.
 The default location for installation is where python libraries are installed, and you as